 – Next, there are some new options in the MPD menu for 3.5mm miniplug to male XLR attenuators, both mono and stereo.
 Like other unbalanced to balanced MPDs, the stereo version is impedance-balanced to provide a balun function.

-– The long-delayed VPD midrange passive notch filter, in February!
+– The long-delayed VPD midrange passive notch filter.

 – An 5V-12V converter cable that enables use of 5V USB battery packs with the original IPA version will be made available–it’s already been tested and is just waiting for a PCB order for a final prototype.
 This function, which will be internal to the upcoming IPA version, will thus be extended to earlier versions as well.

 On the drawing board for the year:

 – The 2017 planned but unreleased IPA update has been expanded extra features: the 2018 power circuit revision not only reduces voltage drop for phantom powering, it also has an internal converter circuit so that the IPA can run on 5V external batteries, and has a charge regulation circuit so an internal 3.6V NiMH (or customer-sourced Li-ion) battery pack will be options instead of the standard A23 battery provision.
 Even more exciting, the IPA can now support one, two, or four channels, with the output connector being XLR-3-M (mono or stereo) or XLR-5-M (stereo or four-channel)!
 Four-channel gain will be set with a hex switch, which yields two fully selectable gain levels per channel.
 Mono versions will use a six-position switch, and the stereo version will continue to use a three-position switch.
 All new versions of IPA will now use the extended case (most early ones did already, due to connector requirements).